eric-marsh/eric-marsh/README.md

-## Howdy!
+## Hey!
 I'm Eric!
 Welcome to my github profile! 👋

 I'm a **Fullstack Software Engineer** with 6+ years of experience.
 I specialize in **React, TypeScript and Next.js**.
 I am particularly passionate about user experience!
 As an internet user my whole life, I know a good website from a bad website.
 That's why I always strive to make accessible, user friendly applications that people will actually want to use.